• Skip to primary navigation

 • 1 large jalapeno

-• 1 tablespoon roughly chopped wild Bergamot leaves or to taste
+• 1 tablespoon roughly chopped fresh wild bergamot or fresh oregano-to taste

 • 1-2 tablespoons green coriander seeds to taste